Devarim 10:12-13 And Now, Yisrael:

 The Goal of the Torah

-- To praise, thanks, confess, obey, life changing Torah lifestyle and make known the living EL to the rest of the people of the world.
+• To praise, thanks, confess, obey, life changing Torah lifestyle and make known the living EL to the rest of the people of the world.

-- To be a light to the nations.
+• To be a light to the nations.

-Torah observant is still valid for Moshiach Yeshua said these words: "Do not think that I came to abolish the Torah or the Neviim.
+Torah observant is still valid for Mashiach Yeshua said these words: "Do not think that I came to abolish the Torah or the Neviim.
 I did not come to abolish but to complete."
 Mattityahu 5:17

-- That all man come to salvation through the Atoning Blood of Yeshua not by works, good deeds but through faith in Yeshua.
+• That all man come to salvation through the Atoning Blood of Yeshua not by works, good deeds but through faith in Yeshua.

-- To Bring the nations that is the Non-Jews Believers to experience, express and enjoy her intimate involvement with the Jewish people
+• To Bring the nations that is the Non-Jews Believers to experience, express and enjoy her intimate involvement with the Jewish people

-- To Non-Jews believers beware of harboring anti-Jewish prejudice while the Messianic Jews beware of having anti-Gentile prejudices against Non-Jewish believers.
+• To Non-Jews believers beware of harboring anti-Jewish prejudice while the Messianic Jews beware of having anti-Gentile prejudices against Non-Jewish believers.

 Such as what is Torah?

-The "Law" is a biblical term for the first five books of the Bible: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 They are also called the "Books of Moses" because Moses wrote them.
-In the Hebrew language (the language in which the Old Testament was written) the first five books are collectively called the Torah.
-Torah is a word that means "instruction."
-God's intention for giving the Torah is to instruct his people in holiness:
+In the Hebrew language (the language in which the Old Testament was written) the first five books are collectively called the Torah